MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/bitlocker-on-csv-in-ws-2022.md

 Cluster validation will log a message if it detects that this is an Active Directory-less or workgroup setup and the system volume is not encrypted.

-## Installing Bitlocker Encryption
+## Installing BitLocker Encryption

-Bitlocker is a feature that must be added to all nodes of the Cluster.
+BitLocker is a feature that must be added to all nodes of the Cluster.

 ### Adding BitLocker using Server Manager